Entangled biphoton generation in myelin sheath: discussions

 To summarize, the results of the cascade photons emission process by cQED and quantum optics indicate that biphotons in quantum entanglement can be released through cascade radiation on the vibrational spectrum of C-H bonds in the tails of lipid molecules inside cylindrical cavities encased by neural myelin.
 The presence of discrete electromagnetic modes due to the cavity structure formed by the myelin sheath, distinguishing it from the free-space continuous electromagnetic modes, results in the frequent production of highly entangled photon pairs permitted within the myelin cavity.
 Notably, due to the presence of microcavities, the coupling can be significantly enhanced compared to that in free space, indicating a higher probability of emitting photons.
 It should be noted that our model is very crude.
 The actual electromagnetic field should take into account the coupling of photons to the vibron ensembles, i.e. polaritons, which should be considered in future studies.

+As shown in Figure.\ref{fig:S}(b), the degree of entanglement is relatively high when the thickness of the myelin sheath is between 0.8$\sim$1.1 $\mu$m.
+Taking the radius of the axon as 2 $\mu$m, this corresponds to a ratio of the inner/outer radii 0.65$\sim$0.72, close to the literature value of 0.6$\sim$0.8\cite{ratio10078,axondiameter}.
+The entanglement decreases rapidly as the myelin thickness decreases beyond this ratio.
+Clinical results show that myelin becomes thinner with age and the likelihood of neurodegenerative diseases increases\cite{agemyelin,ageplastic}.
+These observations may underline a further relationship between the two phenomena.

-Finally, we would like to put the results into some speculations.
-It has been experimentally shown that the mid-infrared light energy at 53.53 THz has a modulating effect on the activity of K$^+$ ion channels, and the reason that its activity is not proportional to the number of photons\cite{songpnas} may be the influence of the superradiation of the vibrational system formed by eight C=O bonds.
-The photon energy released by one C-H bond vibration roughly corresponds to the vibrational energy of three C=O bonds, so that the vibrational collective spontaneous radiation of the C=O bonds is in a critical state about to reach its maximum value, and is very easy to be excited.
-Then, the entangled photon pairs emitted through the C-H bond vibrational spectrum cascade radiation might be able to link the K$^+$ ion channels at different locations together, affecting neural activity.
+Finally, as a nature of such research we may excise some speculations at this stage.
+It was experimentally shown that the mid-infrared light energy at 53.53 THz has a modulating effect on the activity of K$^+$ ion channels.
+Furthermore, the activity is strong and not proportional to the number of photons\cite{songpnas}.
+One explanation is that the eight C=O bonds in an ion channel may be in a critical state of maximum superradiation.
+Such state has the energy of three excited C=O bonds whose value equals roughly to that of photon energy released by a single C-H bond.
+As the energy scales match up, it is plausible that the entanglement of the photons can pass on to the ion channels.
+Namely, entangled photon pairs emitted through cascade radiation can link the K$^+$ ion channels at different positions by entanglement.
+When one channel is activated by neuron, it affects the state of the other ones via quantum measurement, creating likely non-local correlations among them.

-Since the myelin polariton (MP) contains a large number of vibronic states\cite{songneuron}, the effect of thermal fluctuation on the states of the polariton is negligible.
-In recent years systems with similar systems such as cold-atom ensembles\cite{quantummem} were used as quantum memories, which can protect quantum entanglement between photons.
-The local entanglement generated in each neuron could be obtained in a larger region through entanglement swapping\cite{RevModPhys.81.865} and intercellular matter transfer, and the neurons in the brain may be corelated together through entanglement.
-It could be important for the synchronization of numerous in the brain.
-In this way, the resulting entangled photon pairs can propagate out in the neuromedullary sheaths thereby serving as a quantum communication resource in the nervous system.
+Polaritons inside a myelin involves a large number of vibronic states\cite{songneuron}.
+As a result the effect of thermal fluctuations on the states of the polariton (i.e. photons) can be negligible.
+In recent years similar systems such as cold-atom ensembles\cite{quantummem} were used as quantum memories, which can protect quantum entanglement between photons.
+When the local entanglement generated in each neuron could spread over to a larger region through entanglement swapping\cite{RevModPhys.81.865}, the neurons in the brain becomes further correlated.
+In this way, the entanglement can propagate out within the neuromedullary sheaths, serving as a quantum communication resource in the nervous system.
+It can possibly offer a mechanism of over-distance synchronization.